 However cliche it may sound, when you down to it most folks just want a healthy baby.
 But most expectant parents still have a question invading their thoughts as they go through those first 16-20 weeks of pregnancy.

 What am I having – a boy or girl?
 Gender determination is one of the many highlights of pregnancy that helps you to further connect with your unborn child and allow you to prepare for their arrival.

-My first pregnancy, with Cakes, I couldn’t wait to find out the gender.
+My first pregnancy, with Brady, I couldn’t wait to find out the gender.
 I did all the online gender quizzes I could find, consulted the Chinese Gender Calendar, and otherwise (impatiently) bided my time.

-As I’m preparing for Cupcake’s first birthday (it’s been a year already?), I’ve been looking through all of my old mementos from pregnancy and not only wanted to share with you the At Home Gender Tests but also this list of wives tales about baby gender that I did during that pregnancy along.
+As I’m preparing for Colby’s first birthday party (it’s been a year already?), I’ve been looking through all of my old mementos from pregnancy.
+I not only wanted to share with you the At Home Gender Tests I tried, like the baking soda test, but also all of the wives tales about baby gender I did during that pregnancy along.

 No two pregnancies are ever the same, so just because your symptoms suggested girl the first time it might not be true the next time.

 1.Chinese Calender on Baby Gender

 The Chinese Gender Calendar is an insanely popular resource for expectant women to find out the sex of their unborn babies.
 And while it’s not exactly a wives tale, it is a gender predictor that has been around for generations and claims to have a 90% accuracy rate.

 If you carry the baby high, you’re having a girl.
 If your belly is low, you’re carrying a boy.

 Determining the sex of the baby through position seems pretty far fetched to me as we all have different body types.
 But I did carry both of my girls high and out in front, so this wives tales proved true for me.